 Obvious, of course.
 That occasional piece of cake (go on, go on) in your favourite independent cafe, or a large coffee rather than the smaller one: it might not make you their biggest spender that day, but it all adds up.

-You can support that cafe (Blue Belle in Penge, for me) in other ways too: mention them on social media; attend (finally) one of their poetry evenings, inviting a friend; tell others why you like the place and why.
+You can support that cafe (Blue Belle in Penge, for me) in other ways too: mention them on social media; attend (finally) one of their poetry evenings, inviting a friend; tell others that you like the place and why.
 Tell the owners you’ve done so?
 Go on, don’t be shy.

 2) Write a review